 Why Choose the Weldon School of Biomedical Engineering Graduate Program?

-- Funding: Admitted PhD students receive a salary and tuition waiver generally for the first year of their graduate studies.
+- Funding: Admitted PhD students who are offered funding will receive a salary and tuition waiver generally for the first year of their graduate studies.
 Some form of funding support should be anticipated for the remaining years as long as satisfactory progress is made in academic and in research endeavors.
 Master's degree funding support may be available at the discretion of the faculty research advisor.
 Forms of support include Research Assistantships (RA), Fellowships, and Teaching Assistantships (TA).

 - Research Opportunities in Four Signature Areas: The top reason graduate students say they are attracted to our program is the alignment of student-faculty research interests.